eash268/ExpoProjectQuickstart/README.md

 4. $ eas secret:push --scope project --env-file .env
 5. $ eas build --platform ios
 6. $ eas submit -p ios
+7. Repeat steps 5 and 6 for new builds

 ### Tips

 - Make sure the name of your app in /app.json is unique enough and short enough or Apple won't let you submit to their store
-- Make sure to increment "ios.buildNumber" when rebuilding
+- Make sure to increment "ios.buildNumber" in /app.json when rebuilding
-- Make sure to add "scheme": "com.name_of_your_app.app" to the expo part of app.json